Before we begin the manufacturing stage, here are some technical basics.

 18.5 to 20.5 cm |

-*Please note, the lengths indicated correspond to the lengths of the strands after sewing and without the length of the watch buckle.
+*Please note that the lengths indicated correspond to the lengths of the strands after sewing and without the length of the watch buckle.
 Table given for information purposes only.

-Standard bracelets are approximately a “size L” length of approximately 20 cm.
-In general, the male wrist measures 15 to 19 cm while the female wrist measures 14 to 18 cm .
+Standard bracelets are approximately a "size L" length of about 20 cm.
+Typically, a man's wrist measures 15 to 19 cm while a woman's wrist measures 14 to 18 cm .

 What is short strand and long strand?

-The length of the bracelet is the addition of the short strand (also called loop strand) and the long strand (also called hole strand).
+The length of the bracelet is the addition of the short strand (also called the loop strand) and the long strand (also called the hole strand).

-To put the watch on easily, the short end is at the top of the case and the long end at the bottom of the case.
+To put on the watch easily, the short strand is at the top of the case and the long strand is at the bottom of the case.

-Example for a size L : the width at the lug level is 20 mm and the width at the buckle level is 18 mm.
+Example for a size L : the width at the lug is 20 mm and the width at the buckle is 18 mm.

 It is usually indicated on watch straps the sizes 20/20 or 20/18…